pantheon-systems/example-wordpress-composer/README.md

 [![CircleCI](https://circleci.com/gh/pantheon-systems/example-wordpress-composer.svg?style=svg)](https://circleci.com/gh/pantheon-systems/example-wordpress-composer)

-This repository is a reference implementation and start state for a modern WordPress workflow utilizing [Composer](https://getcomposer.org/), Continuous Integration, Automated Testing, and Pantheon.
+This repository is a reference implementation and start state for a modern WordPress workflow utilizing [Composer](https://getcomposer.org/), Continuous Integration (CI), Automated Testing, and Pantheon.
+Even though this is a good starting point, you will need to customize and maintain the CI/testing set up for your projects.

 It is meant to be copied one-time by the the [Terminus Build Tools Plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin) and **not** meant to be used directly.